guanhuaw/DeepMAGiC/README.md

 We used the [pytorch-msssim](https://github.com/jorge-pessoa/pytorch-msssim) to calculate the SSIM index.

-The dual-task discriminator adopts the idea from [StarGAN](https://github.com/yunjey/StarGAN).
+The dual-task discriminator inherited the idea of [StarGAN](https://github.com/yunjey/StarGAN).